matt-d-webb/blog/src/content/welcome.md

 draft: false
 ---

 :wave: Hello, welcome to my blog!
-This is my first post which is hopefully the beginning of some regularly contributions.
+This is my first post which is hopefully the beginning of some regular contributions.

 I decided to combine a number of different things I am doing and write about them all here on this blog.